Hoi! - A Multimodal Dataset for Force-Grounded, Cross-View Articulated Manipulation: Introduction

-\item A data capture pipeline for human demonstrations in mobile manipulation that couples multi-view RGB-D observations with end-effector forces and tactile signals, enabled by a novel hand-held robotic gripper for recording in-the-wild interaction forces.
+\item A data capture pipeline for human demonstrations that couples multi-view RGB-D observations with end-effector forces and tactile signals, enabled by a novel hand-held robotic gripper for recording in-the-wild interaction forces.